Engineering ProductivityLast Updated Jun 21, 20245 min read

 When should you use Docker layer caching?

-Docker containers have fundamentally changed the landscape of software development, allowing teams to build, test, and deploy applications collaboratively, securely, and consistently by packaging binaries and dependencies into a portable unit of software that eliminates the potential for environment conflicts or the “it worked on my machine” conundrum.
+Docker containers have changed the landscape of software development.
+Using Docker, teams can build, test, and deploy applications collaboratively, securely, and consistently by packaging binaries and dependencies into a portable unit of software.
+This process eliminates the potential for environment conflicts or the “it worked on my machine” issue.
 Many teams have adopted containerization as a way to implement cloud-native development practices and shift their software architecture toward a more distributed approach.

 If your application relies on containers, you may find yourself building the same image on every run of your CI/CD pipeline, which can be a serious drain on your build minutes.
-By enabling Docker layer caching, you can achieve a significant reduction in build times by reusing cached image layers rather than building them from scratch each time you run your builds.
+By enabling Docker layer caching, you can achieve a significant reduction in build times by reusing cached image layers rather than building them from scratch each time.

 Note that DLC will only reduce the time it takes to build your own Docker images with docker build, docker compose, or similar docker commands in a remote Docker environment.
 It does not affect the time it takes to spin up the primary Docker container.
-If you are running your pipelines in a Docker container but not building new images as part of your workflow, then you will not see any reduction in build times by implementing DLC.
+If you are running your pipelines in a Docker container but not building new images as part of your workflow, DLC won’t provide that reduction in build times.

 How to add Docker layer caching to your pipelines